dbuytaert/image-caption/README.md

 It combines two popular approaches for running vision-language models: Hugging Face Transformers and Ollama.
 Hugging Face provides a wide variety of machine learning models with standardized interfaces through its "transformers" library.
 Ollama enables optimized local deployment of large language models with vision capabilities.
 By supporting both platforms, we can compare different model architectures and deployment approaches.

 These instructions were written for macOS (Sequoia) on a MacBook.
-While the general steps should apply to other platforms, some commands (e.g., those using Homebrew) may require adjustments for Linux or Windows.
+While the general steps should apply to other platforms, some commands (e.g. those using Homebrew) may require adjustments for Linux or Windows.

 ## Step 1: Install required tools

 Python 3.11 is required for compatibility with PyTorch.
 While newer Python versions are available, PyTorch does not fully support them yet.
 If you already have a newer Python version installed, you will need to install Python 3.11 alongside it.

 This project also uses `uv`, a fast Python package and dependency manager written in Rust. `uv` simplifies dependency resolution and creates isolated virtual environments, keeping your system Python installation clean and preventing version conflicts.
-While it’s possible to install dependencies globally, using a virtual environment ensures that each project has its own isolated setup, avoiding mismatches and ensuring reproducibility.

 Let's install **Python 3.11** and **uv** using Homebrew: